STEVEN MANA‘OAKAMAI JOHNSON, PHD

 Cornell University

-Beginning Spring 2024, I will be teaching courses focused on ocean conservation, climate change, and environmental justice through the Department of Natural Resources and the Environment and the Environment & Sustainability major and the American Indian & Indigenous Studies Program.
-Updates coming soon.
+I teaching courses focused on human-environment theory, ocean conservation, climate change, and environmental justice through the Department of Natural Resources and the Environment and the Environment & Sustainability major and the American Indian & Indigenous Studies Program.

 Oregon State University